osnapitzadi/Project1/README.md

 ## Getting Started

 There is nothing to install.
-It's just simple Vanilla JavaScript shopping cart logic
+It's just simple Vanilla JavaScript shopping cart logic.
+All course requirements in .pdf file.

 ## Built With